SovrynMatt/Nostr-Website-Button-Design/README.md

 # Nostr-Website-Button-Logo-Design
 Here are the high definition JPEG and SVG versions of my Nostr icon attempt.
 Maybe this icon will catch on and become a standard through social approval and bitcoin's network effect.
 Nostr is Freedom Open Source Software (FOSS).
 And so is everything in this repository.
 Feel free to use whatever you like, copy/paste/save these images, share them, use them on your websites, use in memes and gifs.
 Have fun.
-Let me know so I can update this page. 👍🏻
+Let me know so I can update this page.
+I also have a figma oage which can be found here if thats more helpful: https://www.figma.com/file/HdlFOxW77gAADyRaOk1GUZ/Nostr-Website-Button-Logo?node-id=0-1&t=EP2Hlw5H20UvaWAm-0

 Icon for smaller sizes improved upon by @npub1cak3t8wa5zaxe99mfrzqzt8h2hp0lvalk8agj3qmthkmrs3zvlaqyt964v (aka @designsats):
 <img width="1504" alt="Screenshot 2023-03-08 at 01 03 48" src="https://user-images.githubusercontent.com/99301796/223592277-34058d0e-af30-411d-8dfe-87c42dacdcf2.png">